xmotion-project/karaloop/karaloop TRADEMARK GUIDELINES.md

 Of course, you can place your own trademarks or logos on versions of Materials to which you have made substantive modifications, because by modifying the Materials you have become the origin of that exact version.
 In that case, you should not use our Logos.

 #### Statements about compatibility, interoperability or derivation
-You may use the Word Marks, but not the Logos, to truthfully describe the relationship between your Materials and ours.
-Our Mark should be used after a verb or preposition that describes the relationship between your Materials and ours.
+You may use the Word Marks, but not the Logos, to truthfully describe the relationship between your materials and ours.
+Our Mark should be used after a verb or preposition that describes the relationship between your materials and ours.
 So you may say, for example, "Bob's firmware for the ***karaloop*** P3 prototype" but may not say "Bob's ***karaloop*** P3 firmware."

 #### Use of trademarks to show community affiliation
 This section discusses the use of our Marks for software such an application themes, skins and personas.
 The use of our Marks on websites is discussed below.